DIHYPH Hyphenation Interfacing

 DIHYPH hyphenations are not only able to hyphenate with highest accuracy

-but are also able to return ranking of every hyphen.
+but are also able to return ranking 1 (best) to 5 (worst) of every hyphen.

 Although grammatically correct, some hyphenations are much better than others.